Prospective PhD Candidates

 A PhD supervision team consist of two supervisors.
 Both must hold a doctorate, and one must hold the rank of full professor.
 Supervision can involve scholars from different Institutes, Faculties, and, exceptionally, Universities.

 Please visit the websites of the Institutes for an overview of academic staff and indicate the name of the intended supervisor in the application form.
-Do not contact individual professors; the Graduate School will inform the intended supervisor.

 Requirements for admission to the PhD programme are stated in the PhD Regulations.
 Once you meet these requirements and you have found a supervisor, you can apply for admission to the Graduate School of Governance & Global Affairs by completing the Application Form for Admission and sending it to the Graduate School.
 This form is intended for formal, academic admission to the doctorate programme and should be submitted before the start of your programme.